digitaljoni/jonezyart-hugo/content/wax/corporate_world.md

     link: "#"
 ---

 Welcome to the Corporate World (Hell on Earth)!
-Dan Tenferno felt something amiss when he joined **HereEternal LLC.** as their new employee.
+Dan Tenferno felt something amiss when he joined **Herr E-tech Labs Limited Inc.** as their new employee.
 He has been experiencing "daily work-life unbalance".
 From what he gathers, the CEO's unique aura has corrupted the long-time employees and morphed them into worst versions of themselves.
 Even the office equipments have a mind of their own!